ege-kaya/graph-traversal/README.md

-# Cmpe 250 Assignment 4

-* **Deadline:** 03.12.2019 Tuesday @23:00, very strict.
-* For your questions on the project, please contact with your student teaching assistant Kayacan Vesek via [kayacanvesek@gmail.com](mailto:kayacanvesek@gmail.com).

 ## Description

 Five CmpE students would like to go to the Ancient Anti-Taurus Montains Range, and they are trying to reach the Kizilkaya summit.
-You are asked to help them with their journey.

 In Anti-Taurus Mountains, there are N registered nodes (i.e., reference points to find the way in the mountains) and M undirected two-way edges.